 - Avatar: The Last Airbender does this a lot:

 - The Gaang convince La Résistance after Omashu fell that living to fight another day would be better, and they help get the civilians out of the town.

-- Omashu itself fell so quickly because Bumi surrendered immediately, figuring they were in no position to accomplish anything by fighting back.
+- Omashu itself fell so quickly because its King Bumi surrendered immediately, figuring they were in no position to accomplish anything by fighting back.
 He even willingly remained in a prison he could break out of until he thought the time was right.
 When that moment comes ("An eclipse.
 That'll do it. ") he sure as hell seized upon it.